alpara/Acoustic-Camera/README.md

 ![alt text](img2.png)

-The rendering time for the 800x800 image below is approx 10h on Apple M1 (without parallelization).
+The rendering time for the 800x800 image below is approx 10h on Apple M1 (one image per thread).

 ![alt text](img3.png)